HoussemBL/rabbitMQ-production-consumption/README.md

   ○ Number of edits of the German Wikipedia per minute.

-● Mysql database Results where we store aggregations results made by the RabbitMQ Consumer
+● A Mysql database instance where we store aggregations results made by the RabbitMQ Consumer

 <!--
 ## Command in terminal